MariamHameed/Crawler/README.md

 # Crawler
-Crawler to get the ads from the websites such as OLX and PakWheel;
+Crawler to get the ads from the websites such as OLX and PakWheel